We strive to keep our articles as accurate as possible. If you notice any inconsistencies or outdated info please let us know.

 OpenOffice is an open source office suite containing applications for creating word documents, presentations, spreadsheets, drawings, databases and containing a large template support to help the users as best as possible in achieving their project goals.
 A huge advantage of the OpenOffice application Suite is the cross platform deployment capability and support, making it ideal for users having the same projects and working on operating systems different from Windows such as MacOS, Linux, Unix distros etc.

-The installer also includes the Sun Java SDK environment for custom development and for users that want to help with work on any of the suite aspects (coding, testing, design, support etc).
-The ODF file type represents the native formula document extension and it is used for files containing mathematical expressions, functions and formulas.
-The file can be opened and managed by both OpenOffice and a fork development suite called LibreOffice that basically does the same things as OpenOffice does but it is developed by a different organization called The Document Foundation.
+OpenOffice Math saves files in a ODF formula file format that represents the native formula document extension and it is used for files containing mathematical expressions, functions and formulas.
+The file can be opened and managed by both OpenOffice Math or LibreOffice Math (basically same things as OpenOffice Math but it is developed by a different organization).

 Despite the cross platform advantage you still need either OpenOffice or LibreOffice installed on the PC to manage the file type so having it in PDF format is very useful when porting it on a mobile device, when sharing the file with other people or when managing your projects with your other colleagues.
 Having novaPDF installed for the PDF conversion makes it even easier as all you have to do is select the Print button on the application interface and you are done.
 Additional options like bookmarking, watermarking, signatures, file security features, merging, mail sending are also available so you do not have to use additional programs for them.